quintel/documentation/docs/contrib/intro.md

 title: Contributing to the ETM
 ---

-This section provides documentation to Quintel employees, and outside modellers and developers who may wish to contribute to the ETM.
+This section provides documentation to Quintel employees, and external modellers and developers who may wish to contribute to the ETM.

 ## Contribution principles